MMTDigital/front-end-group-lnl-march-2019/src/slides.md

 ## Documenting.

 Your one-stop-shop for all things front-end at MMT Digital: our practices, our tools and our passion will reside in one place.
-We'd love you to contribute.
+We'd love it if you contribute.

 [docs.mmt.digital](http://docs.mmt.digital)